Mayukhborana/FreqRank/README.md

 # Inference

 After training, inference scripts are provided to evaluate the performance of both clean and malicious models.
-These scripts can be used to generate predictions and assess the impact of backdoor attacks.
+These scripts allow you to generate predictions and assess the impact of backdoor attacks.

+The main script is located in the inference_testing/ directory.

+Provide the model checkpoint for inference.
+For evaluating malicious behavior, it is recommended to use an early checkpoint that produced stronger backdoor effects.

+You can adjust inference parameters to improve output quality.

+Example generation parameters:
+generation_kwargs = {
+    'input_ids': input_ids,
+    'max_new_tokens': 100,       # Maximum number of new tokens to generate (range: 100-532)
+    'temperature': 0.7,          # Controls randomness (0-1); lower is more deterministic 'top_p': 0.9,                # Model considers top 90% most likely tokens at each step
+    'repetition_penalty': 1.2,   # Discourages repeating the same tokens or phrases }

+Adjusting these parameters helps generate more coherent outputs and better evaluate backdoor impact.

 # Notes